nimadastmalchi/BlockShufflePlugin/README.md

 After the mini-game has been initiated, you may type the '/list' command to view the current teams, the status of each player, and the score associated with each player.

 You may also use the '/end' command to stop the plugin from interfering with the game.

+This plugin can be built using IntelliJ IDEA.
+Once built, place the generated '.jar' file in the plugins directory of the server.